Is GPS Tracking of Employees Legal? What Crew Owners Should Know

 It can be turned off, and it is per employee

-Enforcement is chosen per employee, so a crew that moves between five sites a day is not forced to fight a fence, while a fixed-site crew can be held to one.
-And if you decide location is not right for your team or your state, you can leave it off entirely.
-It is a tool you opt into, not a condition of using Clox.
+Enforcement is chosen per employee, so a crew that moves between five sites a day isn't forced to fight a fence, while a fixed-site crew can be held to one.
+And if you decide location isn't right for your team or your state, you can leave it off entirely.
+It's a tool you opt into, not a condition of using Clox.

 Kiosk punches capture no location at all

 If your crew clocks in on a shared tablet with a PIN, that kiosk mode captures no GPS.
-Identity there comes from the on-site tablet plus each worker's PIN.
+Identity there comes from the on-site tablet plus each worker's PIN, and a kiosk punch can capture a photo when the organization requires it.
 For teams where personal-phone tracking is a non-starter, this gives you an attendance record with no location data collected.

 There is a GPS-consent notice and a privacy policy

-Clox includes a GPS-consent notice so your workers see, in plain terms, that a clock-in records location and what that is used for.
-There is also a published privacy policy covering how data is handled.
-That does not replace your own state-specific policy or an attorney's review, but it means the notice and consent pieces are not something you have to build from scratch.
+Clox includes a GPS-consent notice so your workers see, in plain terms, that a clock-in records location and what that's used for.
+There's also a published privacy policy covering how data is handled.
+That doesn't replace your own state-specific policy or an attorney's review, but it means the notice and consent pieces aren't something you have to build from scratch.

 A clean setup, in one line

 Location only at the punch, off when you want it, none in kiosk mode, with a consent notice in front of the worker.
-That is a narrow, disclosed footprint, which is exactly the shape the general rules reward.
+That's a narrow, disclosed footprint, which is exactly the shape the general rules reward.

 The honest limits

-Clox does not pretend otherwise.
-It leans on that phone-sourced location honestly and adds review flags a manager sees at approval, in priority order: a device that reported a fake or mock GPS provider (mock_location), a punch that is impossibly far from that same worker's previous punch (impossible_travel), and a coarse but in-fence fix (low_accuracy).
-There is also an accuracy grace so an honest punch just outside the line can still land within the phone's reported accuracy, capped at 100 meters, and those marginal punches are flagged with an off-the-worksite readout for you to review.
+Clox doesn't pretend otherwise.
+It leans on that phone-sourced location honestly and adds review flags a manager sees at approval, in priority order: a device that reported a fake or mock GPS provider (mock_location), a punch that's impossibly far from that same worker's previous punch (impossible_travel), and a coarse but in-fence fix (low_accuracy).
+There's also an accuracy grace so an honest punch just outside the line can still land within the phone's reported accuracy, capped at 100 meters, and those marginal punches are flagged with an off-the-worksite readout for you to review.
 A fix too coarse to trust is rejected outright.

 Common questions crew owners ask